ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - Backward and forward compatibility
   - The loader runs `DllMain` code under that DLL's activation context (`LDR_DATA_TABLE_ENTRY.EntryPointActivationContext`) for application compatibility, if it has one, which [could cause unforseen issues](https://devblogs.microsoft.com/oldnewthing/20080910-00/?p=20933) due to conflicting requirements laid out by another activation context

-The outcomes of these architectural facts and faults are far-reaching.
-Additionally, they often tie into each other, thus complicating matters.
-The tight coupling of Windows DLLs makes module initializers an especially ideal place to perform initialization tasks while also being the leading factor in rendering constructors unable to construct.
-Likewise, destructors are unable to deinitialize and clean up safely, if at all, due to inconsistent process state being the greater cause for concern in this case.
+The result of these architectural facts and faults, among other consequences, is that subsystems are often unable to construct and destruct safely.
+Outcomes of this simple fact are far-reaching with impact that can be seen throughout all facets of the operating system.
+Subsystems are often left employing delicate hacks (including, if you are Microsoft, moving code into the kernel leading to tighter coupling), introducing anti-patterns, and falling back on design decisions that are deficient in performance to work around what is a fundamental failing of the operating system.
+Alternatively, a subsystem could unknowingly perform an unsafe action in its module routines that works until a rare but possible race condition is met, a single point of failure that constantly challenges the soundness and robustness of Windows with every additional module.
+On an ad-hoc basis, Microsoft, at a cost to Windows flexibility, adds blockers to ensure common actions that can fail or may be risky from a module routine, cannot proceed.
+However, the checks necessary to implement these blockers are only possible due to the tight coupling that is prevalent in Windows, can add up to have a negative effect on performance when done at run-time, and can never create a fully correct system as long as root issues persist.
 It is unfortunate that while a DLL is the executable unit Windows is architected around, `DllMain` exists as one of the most fragile parts of Windows.

 With a newfound understanding of `DllMain` woes and the greater perspective gained from admiring how Unix-like operating systems get it right, you can reason about the safety of performing a given action from `DllMain`, module initializers and finalizers, or other constructors and destructors running in the module scope of a library.